Maple Leaf Angels

 • Network with like-minded individuals from diverse industry backgrounds

-• Access to a supportive environment for domain expertise, due diligence, investing & mentoring
+• Access to a supportive environment for domain expertise & mentoring

 • Personal growth – Advisory Board or Board of Director roles with your investees.